-Consult Acknowledgment and Publicity Requirements for NEH Awards and Publicizing Your Project for guidance on credits and promotion.
+For more information on credits and promotion, see Acknowledgment and Publicity Requirements for NEH Awards and Publicizing Your Project.

 I. Additional acknowledgement of support for renovation or construction awards

 If the project includes renovation or construction activities, the building or site should prominently display a plaque or other permanent sign acknowledging NEH's support.
 If NEH's award contributed to a broader fundraising campaign, the recipient must include NEH in any published list of donors to that campaign related to the NEH-supported project.